 ANDI joined Watsi on May 23rd, 2014.
-Seven years ago, ANDI joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-ANDI's most recent donation traveled 6,200 miles to support Saren, a rice farmer from Cambodia, to fund surgery to reattach his retina so he can see clearly again.
+Eight years ago, ANDI joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+ANDI's most recent donation traveled 6,100 miles to support Luz, a baby girl from Bolivia, to fund surgery to treat her cardiac condition.